kvbc/glez/README.md

 Enough boilerplate for me, sir
 ENOUGH PAIN AND MISERY
-ENOUGH PUTTING GLGETERROR() AND PRINTF'S ON EVERY LINE (this lib does it for you)
+ENOUGH PUTTING GLGETERROR() AND PRINTF'S ON EVERY SINGLE LINE

 # Examples